 4. Add My Tags

 Tags are are similar to categories, but different.
-(In fact, I wrote a whole separate article about them – Categories and Tags).
+(In fact, I wrote a whole article about them – Categories and Tags).
 If your blog was a book, your categories would be chapter headings.
 The tags would be the index.
 Both are useful, and both should be used sparingly.
-And don’t forget in your tags (and categories) to write them like titles, that is to say, starting each word with a capital letter.

 5. Read Through My Preview

-WordPress gives you the option of previewing your post before you publish; take advantage of it!
+WordPress gives you the option of previewing while you’re writing a blog post; take advantage of it!
 Don’t just check out your alignment – give your post a thorough read through, looking for any spelling or grammar flubs.
 A tip I learned – read the last sentence first and work your way to the beginning.
 It forces your brain to see things like “new” and helps you catch mistakes you might gloss over otherwise.

-Another way you can catch spelling and grammar mistakes before you go live is by using Grammarly.
+Another way you can catch spelling and grammar mistakes as you’re writing a blog post is by using Grammarly.
 It’s an awesome app that automatically checks your posts for more than 250 types of common grammatical errors as well as spell-checking.
 Grammarly can even help you improve your vocabulary!
 It’s helped me start to get over a bad case of “over-comma-zation” in my blog posts – I had no idea I was using WAY too many. 😉

 Check it out by clicking here >> Grammarly